-After talking to Dr. Waddington, if you decide that you want to take part we will give you a form to sign to show that you are agreeing to help with this research and that you understand everything that we tell you.
+You will need to sign a form to show that you agree to help with this research and that you understand what we have told you.

-If you join the study but then change your mind, it is okay to say you don't want to take part anymore.
+If you join but then change your mind, it is okay to say you don't want to take part anymore.